mj3b/rgds/README.md

 ## Status

-v1 — Decision spine, evaluation, governance, and CI in place.
+v1 — Reference implementation complete: decision spine, evaluation artifacts, governance model, and CI enforcement.
 This repository is an independent case study, not a production system.